UrbanJakubDev/UrbanJakubDev/README.md

 Full-Stack Web Developer
 ------------------------

-I've been coding over 4 years in Python as
+I've been coding over 4 years in Python

 * 🌍  I'm based in Brno
 * 🖥️  See my portfolio at [Personal Page](http://urbanjakubdev.netlify.app/)